FortuneV13/harmony_node_stats/README.md

 nano .env
 ```
 ```
-#Add your token from vstats
+#Add your token from vstats.
+Run /token on vStatsBot
 VSTATS_TOKEN=""

+# Validator Address
+VALIDATOR_ADDRESS=""

 # Alert when blskey match is found on 1 or more servers | Default: false
 DOUBLE_SIGN_CHECK_ENABLED=true|false